pdphilip/elasticlens/README.md

     }
 ```

-5. If a `User`  has Many `UserLog`s and we only want to embed the last 10
+5. If a `User`  has Many `UserLog`s and you only want to embed the last 10:

 ```php
 use PDPhilip\ElasticLens\Builder\IndexBuilder;